 Fate of the Pilot

-Brown was taken to Abau where he met Japanese prisoner P.O.
-Yoshimitsu Maeda pilot of A6M2 Zero 1575 who force landed on April 28 in the same area.
+In early May 1942, Brown was taken to Abau Island where he met Japanese Prisoner Of War (POW) Yoshimitsu Maeda pilot of A6M2 Zero 1575 who force landed on April 28, 1942 in the same area.
 Both men and the wreckage of the Zero were transported aboard the MV Matoma to Port Moresby.
-Brown returned to duty with his squadron during early May.
+Brown returned to duty with his squadron during early May 1942.

 After locating the Airacobra, an improvised hoist was constructed from the trunks of coconut palms and used to lift the wreck, since their A-frame was lost at sea.
 About 100 natives were used to tow the Airacobra to a clearing and an improvised runway was marked on the beach.